 Throughout the 4-year period students are required to participate in cohort activities such as the monthly CDT seminars/workshops in Oxford and London.

-Failure to attend compulsory CDT activities throughout the four years may result in the loss of your funding.
+Failure to take part in compulsory CDT activities throughout the four years may result in the loss of your funding.